 For the purposes of the present document, the terms and definitions given in TR 21.905 [1], TS 23.501 [2], TS 23.502 [3] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in TR 21.905 [1].

+AM Policy Association: Access and Mobility management Policy Association.
+An association between the AMF and the PCF (i.e. the PCF for the UE) for performing access and mobility related policy control for a UE.

 Application detection filter: A logic used to detect packets generated by an application based on extended inspection of these packets, e.g. header and/or payload information, as well as dynamics of packet flows.
 The logic is entirely internal to a UPF, and is out of scope of this specification.

 Application identifier: An identifier referring to a specific application detection filter.